Traum durch die Dämmerung: Composition and publication

-Strauss reportedly completed "Traum durch die Dämmerung" in the only 20 minutes his wife gave him before an errand.
+Strauss reportedly completed "Traum durch die Dämmerung" in only 20 minutes his wife gave him before an errand.
 He scored the three songs, which all contemplate walking, for medium voice and piano, and dedicated them to Eugen Gura, a leading baritone of the court opera in Munich.

 The songs were first published in Munich by Joseph Aibl.
 They were then published by Universal Edition.
 "Traum durch die Dämmerung" also appeared in English in a translation by John Bernhoff and Nelia Fabretto, in transpositions for low and high voice, and with an orchestral arrangement by Robert Heger.
 Strauss quoted the music, along with several other early works, in the fifth section of his tone poem Ein Heldenleben (A Hero's Life), Op.
 40, completed in 1898, which is usually considered autobiographical in tone.

 Music

 A typical performance takes around three minutes.
 In the version for medium voice, the music of "Traum durch die Dämmerung" begins in F-sharp major.
 It is in 2/4 time and marked "Sehr ruhig" (very calm).
 The two stanzas are through-composed, with two slight changes to the text: Strauss added the word "hin" to the third line and changed the order of the adjectives in the last line.
 The song is completed by a modified repeat of the last three lines, this time in Bierbaum's word order.